florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

 System length calculation
 =========================

-The overall length of the hydrogen fuel system is calculated by summing the pipe lengths in each configuration and weighting each configuration with their respective quantities.
+The hydrogen fuel system length depends on three three installation types for the power source and storage tank.
+In the compact configuration,the components are installed in the same position.
+The wing-related configuration places one component along the wing.
+The ordinary configuration installs the components separately within the fuselage.
+With these three configurations, the following equations calculate the system length for each setup.

 .. math::